mickem/nscp-docs/reference/windows/CheckSystem.rst

     problem_list    A list of all items which matched either the critical or the warning criteria.
 Common option for all checks.
     detail_list     A special list with critical, then warning and finally ok.
 Common option for all checks.
     status          The returned status (OK/WARN/CRIT/UNKNOWN).
 Common option for all checks.
+    free           Free memory in bytes (g,m,k,b) or percentages %
+    free_pct       % free memory
+    size           Total size of memory
+    type           The type of memory to check
+    used           Used memory in bytes (g,m,k,b) or percentages %
+    used_pct       % used memory
     ============== ==============================================================================================================